maristie/maristie.github.io/_posts/2017-12-19-katex-for-math-rendering.md

 As what I've displayed above, $$\KaTeX$$ is overwhelmingly faster than MathJax (about 50 times!).
 Here's [a website](https://www.intmath.com/cg5/katex-mathjax-comparison.php) that you could check their speed on your own.

+*NOTE*: MathJax 3 has been released, and its performance of math rendering was improved a lot.
+For this reason, there's no significant drawback in MathJax anymore.
+Take it easy to deploy either of them.

 ## Disadvantages

 $$\KaTeX$$ is relatively younger than MathJax, and thus is not widely supported by other software like kramdown.
 And the supported functionality is still a subset of MathJax.
 However, along with the development [the repo](https://github.com/Khan/KaTeX) has attracted more and more GitHubbers, which seems very promising.